Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Global Bessel periods for

 \subsection{The refined Gross-Prasad conjecture for the Bessel periods}

 For each place $v$ we normalize the local Bessel integrals by

 We denote the complete Dedekind zeta function of $F$ by $\xi_F(s)$, the complete adjoint $L$-function of $\pi$ by $\varLambda(s,\pi,\ad)$ and the complete Godement-Jacquet $L$-function of an automorphic representation $\vPi$ of a general linear group by $\varLambda(s,\vPi)$.
-Recall that $s_\pi=2$ or $s_\pi=1$ according as $\pi$ is endoscopic or not.
-A special case of \cite[Conjecture 2.5]{L1} is stated as follows:
+A special case of \cite[Theorem 1.2]{FM3} is stated as follows: